Creating a bullet-proof Employee Handbook

 Keep it simple

-- Basic policies covered should include policies and rules on sexual harassment, equal employment opportunity, meal/break periods, overtime, pay periods, discipline, holidays, vacations, paid sick leave, absenteeism, grievances, ethics, social media, email/phone use, dress code, safety and substance abuse.
+- Basic information covered should include policies and rules on sexual harassment, equal employment opportunity, meal/break periods, overtime, pay periods, discipline, leave, absenteeism, grievances, ethics, email/phone use, dress code, safety and substance abuse.

 - Be wary of providing too many specifics on each policy.
 Not only will it make your handbook grow too large and unlikely to be read, but you can box yourself in by trying to detail the consequences of every situation.